bufaale/automation-web-java-maven/README.md

 - ✅ Parallel execution at the scenario level using JUnit 5
 - 🧱 Clean architecture following SOLID principles
 - 🧪 Utilities and factories for easy and scalable test development
-- 💡 Easy extension for Screenplay pattern (already integrated)
+- 🎭 Integrated Screenplay pattern for advanced automation
+- 🧵 Thread-safe driver handling for concurrent runs in CI/CD
+- 🌐 Full compatibility with GitHub Actions

 ## 🚀 Technologies